ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R49]**
 A unique identifier utilized in a BPI MUST be stored by the BPI.

+[[R49]](#r49) Testability: The unique identifier of a BPI user is stored in a database such as [PostgreSQL](https://www.postgresql.org/).

 #### **[R50]**
 The Principal Owner or their delegates MUST prove control over a unique identifier utilized in a BPI every time said unique identifier is used in the BPI by the Principal Owner or their delegates.

+[[R50]](#r50) Testability: Every message and transaction on a BPI is signed with the public keys in the DID document of the DID of its Principal Owner or their delegates.

 #### **[R51]**
 Every time a unique identifier utilized in a BPI is used in the BPI by the Principal Owner or their delegates, the BPI MUST verify that the Principal Owner or their delegates are in control of said unique identifier.